Julynx/decksmith/docs/ROADMAP.md

 ## Essential features

 ### Entire Application
-- [x] Transform into a cli application with "pydeck init", "pydeck build", etc.
+- [x] Transform into a cli application with "decksmith init", "decksmith build", etc.
 - [x] Basic tests
 - [x] Basic error handling in cli with error messages
 - [x] Create a proper documentation with examples